xxoolm/coredns/plugin/transfer/README.md

 ## Name

-*transfer* - perform zone transfers for other plugins.
+*transfer* - perform (outgoing) zone transfers for other plugins.

 ## Description

 This plugin answers zone transfers for authoritative plugins that implement `transfer.Transferer`.
-Currently, no internal plugins implement this interface.

-Transfer answers full zone transfer (AXFR) requests and incremental zone transfer (IXFR) requests with AXFR fallback if the zone has changed.
+*transfer* answers full zone transfer (AXFR) requests and incremental zone transfer (IXFR) requests with AXFR fallback if the zone has changed.

-Notifies are not currently supported.
+When a plugin wants to notify it's secondaries it will call back into the *transfer* plugin.

 ## Syntax